General Security Advice

 If the language of the email looks wrong for the person who sent it, it is probably spoofed.

-Consider using 2FA – 2 factor authentication.
-This is where you have to say yes or enter a PIN from your mobile phone.
+Strongly consider using 2FA – 2 factor authentication.
+This is where you have to say yes on an app or enter a PIN from your mobile phone.

 General and ransomware type: